vortex-logger/vortex-logger/docs/api.md

 #### `mergingObject` (Object)

 An object can optionally be supplied as the first parameter.
-Each enumerable key and value of the `mergingObject` is copied in to the JSON log line.
+Each enumerable key and value of the `mergingObject` is copied into the JSON log line.

 ```js
 logger.info({MIX: {IN: true}})